newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 Phonebook list will be displayed from following URL.
 You can add new phonebook by clicking ``Add phonebook`` and add name of phonebook and its description.
-Also from phonebook list, click on phonebook which you want to update.
+Also from phonebook list, click on the phonebook that you want to update.

 **URL**: